U.S. National Committee

-The U.S. Selection Committee reads nearly a thousand documents, teacher recommendations, and applications from students across the country, and they conduct personal interviews with about 150 semi-finalists over the course of the year.
-In February, they gather on campus to observe students in small group activities and conversations at our finalist weekend.
+The U.S. National Committee evaluates applications and supporting documents from several hundred student applicants.
+National Committee members conduct online in-person interviews with about 150 semi-finalists in the late fall and winter; in February, they meet on campus in New Mexico to observe students in small-group activities and conversations at Finalist Weekend.
 Their commitment is a demonstration of their enthusiasm for the UWC mission.

 “The optimism, energy, and conviction that prospective UWC students convey in their applications reassures me that our world will be in good hands as they continue to develop their talents and interests across the spectrum of human endeavor as future artists, scientists, policy makers, and citizens of the world.”